colega/zeropool/README.md

 ## How does it work?

 `zeropool` maintains two `sync.Pool` instances: one is used as the main pool for pointers to the stored items.
 The second pool is used to hold the pointers while the code is using the items from the pool.

+## Performance

+It is approximately ~2x slower than `sync.Pool` if what you are storing are pointers: it doesn't make sense to pay the price in that case.
+However, if you have no option but to store elements, and you need to allocate new pointers to store into `sync.Pool`, `zeropool` becomes 2-3x faster.

 [^1]: Some smaller types, like scalar values, can be stored in an interface type without allocation, but you wouldn't use a `sync.Pool` for those, right?